fmalmeida/MpGAP/docs/examples.rst

      --skip_unicycler \
      --genomeSize 2m \
      --lr_type "pacbio" \
+     --wtdbg2_technology "rs" \
      --longreads "path-to/pacbio.subreads.fastq" \
      --pacbio_bams "path-to/pacbio.*.subreads.bam"

 .. note::

-  This will perform a long reads only assembly using pacbio data with Canu, Raven, and Flye assemblers (skipping unicycler).
+  This will perform a long reads only assembly using pacbio data with Canu, Raven, wtdbg2, shasta and Flye assemblers (skipping unicycler).
+  When executing wtdbg2 with pacbio reads it is required to tell with reads are RSII, Sequel, or CCS (check ``--wtdbg2_technology`` parameter.
-  This specific command will also execute a polishing step with gcpp (see ``--pacbio_bams``).
+  Also, this specific command will also execute a polishing step with gcpp (see ``--pacbio_bams``).

 .. tip::